stuartellis/tf-tasks/README.md

     "description": "Cloud development environment",
     "environment": "dev"
   },
+  "backends": {
-  "backend_s3ddb": {
+    "s3": {
       "tfstate_bucket": "789000123456-tf-state-dev-eu-west-2",
-    "tfstate_ddb_table": "789000123456-tf-lock-dev-eu-west-2",
       "tfstate_dir": "dev",
       "region": "eu-west-2",
       "role_arn": "arn:aws:iam::789000123456:role/my-tf-state-role"
+    },
+    "s3ddb": {
+      "tfstate_bucket": "",
+      "tfstate_ddb_table": "",
+      "tfstate_dir": "",
+      "region": "",
+      "role_arn": ""
     }
   }
+}
 ```

+The `backends.s3` section specifies the settings for a TF backend that uses S3 for storage.
+This uses the [S3 native locking feature](https://opentofu.org/docs/language/settings/backends/s3/) in current versions of Terraform and OpenTofu.
+It does not use DynamoDB.
+The tooling will use this backend by default.

-The `backend_s3ddb` section specifies the settings for a TF backend that uses S3 for storage with DynamoDB for locking.
-The tooling automatically enables encryption for this backend.
+The `backends.s3ddb` section specifies the settings for a legacy TF backend that uses S3 for storage and DynamoDB for locking.
+Only use this type of backend if you need to use an older version of Terraform or OpenTofu.

+> The tooling automatically enables encryption for both types of S3 backend.

 ### Setting the tfvars for a Context